 When needed, a core needle breast biopsy can be performed.
 Our doctors are highly trained and experienced in breast biopsy, as well as other specialized procedures, including minimally invasive options.
 Procedures are performed skillfully and accurately, providing the most reliable results and best outcomes.

 No referral is needed to schedule an appointment for a screening mammogram at the Breast Imaging Center.
-Please call our Patient Service Center at (520) 694-5990 to request an appointment at the University Medical Imaging and Breast Imaging Center.
+To request an appointment, please call (520) 694-5990.

 Please note: University Medical Imaging and Breast Imaging Center requires payment at the time of service.
 We accept cash, personal check and credit cards as well as most insurance plans and Medicare.